nguyenbachtoann/tebu-be/README.md

 <b>Run App</b>

+_If there is no existing image, build new image from source code_

+`docker build -t tebu_be:1.0.0 .`

+Then run the command bellow

 `docker run -p 8080:8080 --name tebu_be --link db_mongo:db_mongo tebu_be:1.0.0`

-# Docker Compose
+## Docker Compose

+_If you want to run and create a full service, run the command bellow_

-Need .env file to run, provided manually
+Need .env file to run, provided manually (contact the owner of this github repo)

 `docker-compose --env-file ./.env.dev up -d --build tebu_be`